extrasmallwinnie/micromeg/README.md

 The goal of `micromeg` is to document and share convenience functions I use frequently for microbiome data analysis and processing.
 This package does not create any brand new functionality and was built on the great work of others.
+Many of its functions already exist in other packages.
+For example,
+[phyloseq](https://bioconductor.org/packages/release/bioc/html/phyloseq.html)
-Many of the functions it provides already exist in other packages.
-For example, [phyloseq](https://bioconductor.org/packages/release/bioc/html/phyloseq.html) provides many similar tools, and is very well-documented and commonly used (I use it myself!) and so may be better for your purposes.
+provides many similar tools, and is very well-documented and commonly used (I use it myself!) and so may be better for your purposes.